jclouds/legacy-jclouds.github.com/documentation/userguide/using-ec2.md

 ---
 layout: jclouds
-title: Using the Amazon EC2 Cloud
+title: Using the EC2 Api
 ---
-# Using the Amazon EC2 Cloud
+# Using the EC2 Api

 ## Introduction